Addressing Environmental Justice in Transportation Projects

 Certifications/Credit: GDOT Approved Environmental Training, 12 Professional Development Hours

-AICP Members can earn Certification Maintenance (CM) credits for this 2-day training session.
-Adrian Collaborative is an approved CM Provider.
+Certification Maintenance (CM) credits may be available for this 2-day training session upon request from certified planners who have registered for the course.
+Please email us with your request and AICP certificaiton number.
+Adrian Collaborative is an approved CM Provider, and this course has been preapproved.
 More information about AICP’s CM program can be found at www.planning.org/cm.
-The following credits have been requested:

-Cost: Private: $375 State/Federal Agency: $175 Including training materials, breakfast, lunch, snacks and beverages
+Early Registration Cost: Private: $425 State/Federal Agency: $220 Including training materials, breakfast, lunch, snacks and beverages

 Where: Adrian Collaborative is based in historic downtown Duluth.
 Our office and multimedia training facilities are located inside the co-working space of The Work Spot, 3150 Main Street, Suite 105, Duluth, 30096.